 Higher humidity levels can be tough to achieve for some indoor plants.
 Grouping plants with other plants helps to keep humidity levels a bit higher if you don’t want to regularly use a humidifier.
 You could also add a tray with pebbles and water to increase humidity or mist your plants every day or so with water, which is what I do.

-In its natural habitation, silver satin pothos climbs up other plants and trees.
+In its natural habitat, scindapsus pictus varieties climb up other plants and trees.
 As a houseplant, it can be trained to climb, or you could vine its stems along a wall using small nails or command hooks.
 I like to trail mine off the side of a shelf.

 To encourage more growth, give your plant a well-balanced houseplant fertilizer roughly once a month.
 (Note: If you’ve recently repotted, make sure your soil didn’t have a slow-release fertilizer in it.
-You don’t want to over-fertilize!)
+You don’t want to over-fertilize as it could burn the plant.)

 Speaking from my own experience, this plant is a pretty fast grower.
-It can be repotted every 1–2 years to a pot a few inches larger.
+It can start slow, but like all houseplants, it really gets going if it’s happy.
+Scindapsus pictus can be repotted every 1–2 years to a pot a few inches larger.
 If you’d like to control the plant’s size, you can take the plant out of its pot, trim the roots, and replant with fresh potting soil.
 The best time to repot is in the spring or early summer.

-This is a very low-maintenance plant in terms of pruning.
+This is a very low-maintenance plant in terms of pruning, and that’s one of the things that makes scindapsus pictus care so appealing.
 It doesn’t really need any pruning, but you can skip the stems to control its size.
 Pruning the stems can also help give the plant a fuller look because it will encourage stem growth out—the plant won’t grow new growth from the area you cut.

 You can also propagate scindapsus pictus cuttings directly in soil.
 It’s best to use a peat-based soil and keep it moist for a few weeks.
+I don’t love soil propagation because I have a hard time keeping the moisture level right, and I don’t love not being able to see the root development.
 Whichever propagation method you choose, new roots should develop in about a month.
-I like to let them get nice and long before planting, and I typically always prefer water propagation so I can monitor root growth!

 Scindapsus pictus care: What’s wrong with my plant?